+- Statics

+- Mechanics of Materials

+- Dynamics

-Advanced Structural Mechanics Course code 261 URL Recommended Statics Prerequisites Mechanics of Materials Dynamics Vibrations and Machine Dynamics Course content Plasticity: Elastoplasticity Theory (Phenomenological approach to elastoplastic behavior, modeling of single-axial behavior in plasticity, curing laws, failure criteria, analysis of deformations / strains, perfect elastoplastic materials, curing elastoplasty).
+- Vibrations and Machine Dynamics

+Course content Plasticity: Elastoplasticity Theory (Phenomenological approach to elastoplastic behavior, modeling of single-axial behavior in plasticity, curing laws, failure criteria, analysis of deformations / strains, perfect elastoplastic materials, curing elastoplasty).
 Loading / unloading / reloading conditions.
 Boundary analysis method.
 Energy absorption.
 Remaining stresses and strains.
 Relationship of moments curves.
 Effect of axial force on inelastic bending.
 Inelastic bending of beams and frames.
 Concept of plastic joint.
 Calculation of the plastic collapse mechanism.
 Inelastic torsion.
 Numerical solution of the problem of onedimensional plasticity.
 Applications of nonlinear problems in finite element analysis software (modal time history analysis, pushover analysis).
 Bending of Structural Elements: Introduction to the Theory of Stability.
 Stability of simple elastic systems.
 Elastic beam with second order phenomena.
 Influence of border conditions.
 Bending and transverse loads.
 Influence of initial imperfections.
 Bending bars with numerical and approximate methods.
 Post-bending behavior.
 Simple models and columns.
 Introduction to Slab Theory.
 Elastic plates.
 Concept of twist.
 Slab analysis under specific loading and boundary conditions.
 Slabs under cylindrical bending.

-Expected learning outcomes and competences to be acquired: Upon successful completion of this course, students will be able to: have a thorough understanding of the basic concepts of elastoplasticity theory. understand and use the appropriate failure criteria for each application. understand the concept of non-linearity and be able to use appropriate methods for the numerical solution of non-linear problems. solve complex problems of non-linear applications in appropriate finite element analysis software. understand the concept of stability and bending. have a complete picture of the behavior of slabs and shells. understand the meaning and practical application of the boundary element method as well as the differences and similarities with the finite element method.
-Teaching methods Lectures and homeworks
+- have a thorough understanding of the basic concepts of elastoplasticity theory. - understand and use the appropriate failure criteria for each application. - understand the concept of non-linearity and be able to use appropriate methods for the numerical solution of non-linear problems. - solve complex problems of non-linear applications in appropriate finite element analysis software. - understand the concept of stability and bending.

+- have a complete picture of the behavior of slabs and shells. understand the meaning and practical application of the boundary element method as well as the differences and similarities with the finite element method. - Teaching methods Lectures and homeworks